Indian Airlines Flight 814: Investigation and trial

 The hijacked aircraft became the main piece of evidence involved in the subsequent criminal investigation and subsequently a model of the plane was created for the legal proceedings.
-After almost eight years of litigation, a special court at Patiala sentenced the three arrested accused to life imprisonment on 5 February 2008.
+After almost eight years of litigation, a Patiala House Court sentenced Latif, Bhujel, and Nepali to life imprisonment on 5 February 2008.
 The CBI later moved the Punjab and Haryana High Court demanding the death penalty for Latif.
 When the case came up for hearing in September 2012, the High Court dismissed the CBI's plea and confirmed the life imprisonment for Latif.
 It also acquitted the other two from conviction under the anti-hijacking law and confirmed their conviction only under the less stringent arms act.
 The CBI later approached the Supreme Court of India against the decision.

 On 13 September 2012, the Jammu and Kashmir Police arrested Mehrajuddin Dand, who allegedly provided logistical support for the hijacking.
 Meanwhile, Latif's application for parole was rejected in 2015.
 On 10 July 2020, Latif along with 18 others including an employee of the passport office, was acquitted by a sessions court in Mumbai on charges relating to the fabrication of passports in connection with the hijacking incident.
+This did not affect his extant life sentence.